 Initially, Kindy Dance Time was established as feeder programme for the Charlesworth Ballet School, giving children in the tender pre-school age group a fun, stress-free programme that introduced them to many foundations of dance and instilled in them an appreciation of a broad spectrum of musical styles and genres through the progressive thematic programme.

-In January 2005, Lara took over the Directorship and hit the ground running, re-developing the syllabus and its many themes, and creating separate A1 and A2 syllabus lesson plans to introduce 2 year olds into the programme.
+In December 2004, Lara took over the Directorship and hit the ground running, re-developing the syllabus to introduce 2 year olds into the programme.
 She ensured all aspects of each lesson plan were fully rounded, using resources and gaining invaluable advice from early childhood professionals and leading dance teachers for children in Australia.
 Lara then focused on growing Kindy Dance Time and, in mid-2006, just 18 months after taking the reins, she was managing 16 locations in WA, with 600 children participating and a further 200 on wait lists.
-Enquiries from the eastern states led to the launch of Kindy Dance Time in Melbourne in 2009.
+Enquiries from the eastern states led to the launch of Kindy Dance Time in Melbourne in 2009, and since has nurtured the love of dance in over 30,000 toddlers and preschoolers across Australia.